Ryusei-Kai/Ryusei-Kai/README.md

 - 👋 Hi, I’m @Ryusei-Kai
 - 👀 I’m interested in Infrastructure and Python
-- 🌱 I’m currently learning Computer Science and Cognitive Sysytems
+- 🌱 I’m currently learning Computer Science and Cognitive Sysytems at Loyola Academy
 - 💞️ I’m looking to collaborate on Infrastructure and Pyhton
 - 📫 How to reach me abhinavbammidi@hotmail.com